fklezin/dataframe/Readme.md

 #Project Description

-A DataFrame is a table with named columns, each of these columns is called Series, A DataFrame only holds one Series for each string name, but generally can be any number of Series in a DataFrame, with the limitation, that each Series has to have the same number of elements.
+A DataFrame is a table with columns, each of these columns is named Series, A DataFrame only holds one Series for each string name, but generally it can be unlimited Series in a DataFrame, cach Series has to have the same number of elements.

-Features and use case of a Data Frame implementation can be seen through main.py and test/ modules.
+Features and use case of a Data Frame implementation can be seen in main.py and test/ modules.

 #Structure Overview:
 - src/dataframe.py - DataFrame class implementation